HyVar/gentoo_to_mspl/PORTAGE.md

-## Semantics of Use Flags Selection in Constraints
+# Portage: Semantics of Feature Model Constraints

 Consider the constraint syntax in the DEPEND variable of a package, as described in [portage documentation](https://devmanual.gentoo.org/general-concepts/dependencies/).
 This syntax, starting from EAPI=2, allows for Use dependencies, i.e., when specifying a dependency, one can specify which use flags must be selected or unselected for that dependency.